 Between 1942-45 ca 900 men and 100 women,including some children, came to Bodø in Nordland as Eastern Workers.
-Around 80 of them died there.
+8 of them died there.

 Dimitri was at first set to work at a fish filet factory, and in 1943 he was moved to Fauske where he took part in the construction of a German Lazarett.

-Later Dimitri tried to escape and get himself to Sweden, but he didn`t succeed and died somewhere in the mountains near the border.
+Later Dimitri tried to escape and get himself to Sweden, but he didn`t succeed and it is assumed he died somewhere in the mountains near the border during the escape.

 During his stay in Norway he made several drawings.
 He drew what he experienced and witnessed.
 He also commented the drawings, writing in cyrillic and backwards.

 Before his escape Dimitri gave the drawings to a local Norwegian, and is now in the care of Fauske Museum and part of an exhibition in the Lazarett.

 Here are some of the drawings for you to study.